dmagic1304/clocker/README.md

 * designing the basic layout for the webapp in Figma
 * still designing the look of the app and trying to plan out the components necessary
+* reasherching the best way to implement authentication for future roles implementation goal

 ## Technologies Used